nextthingco/docs/Gadget-docs/source/includes/_build.md

 nano blink.py
 ```

-Copy and paste this or create your own.
+Copy and paste this simple blink python script or, feel free to create your own.

 ```python
 import CHIP_IO.GPIO as GPIO